 Download the FREE MJOG App today! https://www.mjog.com/messenger/

 The plans for the new surgery continue to make their progress through GBC planning department.
 We haven’t heard about any delays or issues to date.
 The preplanning discussions went well, I believe.

 The Architects have been in to plan the room layouts and to discuss some exciting plans for the public spaces- i.e. reception and the Health Education Space.
 There are going to be some novel elements to make the waiting room more attractive and more stimulating as you wait.

 Any thoughts or ideas from our patients would be welcome-

 We continue to seek New Doctors for the Practice but sadly like all the surrounding Practices we have failed to attract either Partners of Salaried GPs.
 We have looked at other clinicians who can help meet your needs.

 We have employed a Clinical Pharmacist to support the existing staff.
-Julie Cox, a senior and experienced Pharmacist is able to prescribe and can manage chronic conditions such as High Blood Pressure, Kidney disease, Diabetes and Mental Health issues.
-She can carry out necessary reviews of medication and alter medications which have been changed by hospital.
+Ian McKenzie is a senior and experienced Pharmacist and is able to prescribe and can manage chronic conditions such as High Blood Pressure, Kidney disease, Diabetes and Mental Health issues.
+He can carry out necessary reviews of medication and alter medications which have been changed by hospital.
 When you need a medication review she can provide this service enabling us to protect GP appointments for the most complex patients.